 Craig Ruyle is the Director of Construction for the New York State DOT for the Greater New York City area.
 He served as the FY2016 CI President, and has recently been elected a Region 1 Governor-Elect for ASCE.
 View LinkedIn profile.

 Ryan Sauer is a Construction Executive with PC Construction based in South Burlington, VT.
 He is responsible for projects in NY, NH and VT.
-He was one of the Co-Founders of CI's Younger Members Directorate, now Young Professionals Council, and is returning to the CI Board of Governors in 2018 as a Governor.
+He was one of the Co-Founders of CI's Younger Members Directorate, now Young Professionals Council, and is currently serving as a Governor on the CI Board of Governors.
 View LinkedIn profile.

 Jim Starling is currently a Transit Program Manager at Jacobs Engineering and serves as a Governor on the Construction Institute Board of Governors.
 View LinkedIn profile.